-- The user logs in by typing "LOGIN user ID password".
-Typing the password on the same line as the LOGIN command means the password is echoed (this is, appears) on the screen. - The user logs in by typing only "LOGIN user ID".
+- The user logs in by typing LOGIN user-id password.
+Typing the password on the same line as the LOGIN command means the password is echoed (that is, appears) on the screen. - The user logs in by typing only LOGIN user-id.
 The password is omitted from the login line.
 In this case, PRIMOS prompts for the password.
 The password is not echoed, and thus is not displayed on the screen.